0b01/rickyhan.com/_posts/2019-01-12-pixel-art-bezier.md

 3. Interpolate.
 Convert the simplified polyline into a vector of cubic bezier curves.
 I used an implementation from d3.

-4. Segment each bezier curve to monotone subcurves.
-The pixel sorting algorithm(from previous post) only works with monotone curves.
-This is done by solving cubic equation for `t` to find extrema.
+4. Segment each bezier curve to monotonic subcurves.
+The pixel sorting algorithm(from previous post) only works with monotonically increasing or decreasing curves whose first and second derivatives don't change sign.
+This is done by solving quadratic and cubic bezier equation for `t` to find extrema.

 5. Rasterize by sampling.
 I use [indexset](https://docs.rs/indexmap/1.0.2/indexmap/) to store continuous lines.
 Dedupe takes O(1) time.